jbenno/nyuad_politics_of_code/wp/README.md

 	endif
 ?>
 ```
-... which is sitting in the body of the html page:
+... which is sitting in the body of the html page.
+Here is the example with the '}'-brackets:

 ```html
 <!DOCTYPE html>